 On June 9th, 1943, during Tito's march north out of the Zelengora Mountains to escape the confines of the Axis circle attempting to enclose them at Sutjeska Valley, the Partisan units saw incoming Luftwaffe bombers overhead just as Tito was leading them out of the valley west over Ozren Mountain.
 Then, while the column of soldiers were marching through a place on the mountain called Milinklade, the Luftwaffe began to drop their bombs.
 One bomb struck exactly where Tito and the Supreme Staff were located in the column.
 In the aftermath of this attack, several soldiers were killed by the bombings while Tito lay on the ground only wounded, having suffered a bomb splinter to the left shoulder (Photo 5).
 In addition, on top of Tito was reportedly his mortally wounded German shepherd dog ‘Luks’, who, legend has it, threw himself over top Tito at the last moment in order to give his life to save Tito's.
 Among those dead in the bombing that injured Tito was British Army captain William Stuart, who was part of a special British operation following and assisting Tito.

-When visiting of Tito's wounding site at Milinklade on Ozren Mountain today, you will find a small memorial site honoring the location which is nestled deep in the tall forest.
+When visiting the site where Tito was wounded at Milinklade on Ozren Mountain today, you will find a small memorial site honoring the location which is nestled deep in the tall forest.
 The memorial consists of two main elements.
 The first element is a collection of five pyramid-like concrete sculptures (~1m tall) arranged around a short star-shaped pylon (Slides 1 - 3).
-This work was created in 1986 by famed sculptor Miodrag Živković.
-In addition, along the pathway that leads to this memorial site is a short circular pylon on top of which is mounted a round bronze plate which bears an inscription (Slides 4 & 5).
+This work was created in 1986 by Belgrade sculptor Miodrag Živković.
+In addition, along the pathway that leads to this memorial site is a short circular pylon on top of which is mounted a round bronze plate that bears an inscription (Slides 4 & 5).
 The inscription on this plate reads as, when translated into English:

 In the breakthrough of the Operation Group Division's units from the enemy circle through Sutjeska to Zelengora on June 9th, 1943, the commander of the Yugoslav Liberation Army and Yugoslav Partisan Commander Josip Broz Tito was wounded.